Part 2 of The 2019 Unsung Hero Awards: The Awards Begin!27th March 2019

 Once we had awarded our first set of winners it was time for dessert, teas and coffees.
-This was also the time when our audience was treated to “magical” close up card tricks from magician, Ian Lavin and more up-beat music from our AV and Disco team ‘Neckem Entertainment’.
+This was also the time when our audience was again treated to “magical” close up card tricks from resident magician, Ian Lavin, and up-beat music from our AV and Disco team “Neckem Entertainment”.

-During this crucial time, Anthony reflected on how important all members of the NHS were to his recovery, whether it was the IT specialists who designed programmes that enabled the medical equipment to treat him, the cleaning staff who made sure he was always in a safe environment, or the other host of individuals that allowed him to come back literally from the brink, stronger than ever, to start a new career as an inspirational speaker.
+During this crucial time, Anthony reflected on how important all members of the NHS were to his recovery, whether it was the IT Specialists who designed digital programmes that enabled the medical equipment to treat him, the Cleaners who made sure he was always in a clean and safe environment, or the many other individuals who allowed him to come back, literally from the brink, stronger than ever, to start a new career as an inspirational speaker.

 Again, a full breakdown of our winners can be read here.

 Please look out for our final instalment next week…